Best Down Jackets of 2024

 Mountain Hardwear claims that their continuous channel design (that’s what gives it a brick-wall look) keeps you warmer than standard down jackets with individual baffles, and in our testing, that is true.

-It’s also a favorite at Gear Patrol, Switchback Travel, and Gear Junkie.
 The Mountain Hardwear Super/D jacket is made for serious winter adventures.
 The mix of warmth and super stretchy, wind-resistant material makes it easier to make the same movements you would make in warmer times of the year.

 That stretchiness also means you are less likely to tear or rip the fabric while making sudden movements, making it a better choice for durability than many other own jackets.